IGNF/geoxygene-sig3d-appli/README.md

  +  *-g2D*   : export the 2D geometry of polygon visibility limited by the input radius(what is visible at the height of the point).
   +  *-g3D*   :  export the 3D geometry of what is visible from a point (like in the figure at the begin of this section)

-### Algorithm

-The method proposed here allows the generation of the 3D geometry resulting from the sky openess calculation.
-A discrete ray casting is proceed according to a given angular step and the first intersection is considered if the distance if lesser than the given radius.

 A basic method to run the program is to execute the following command line :